Litchfield Elementary School District

 The Litchfield Elementary School District is an elementary school district in Litchfield Park, Arizona and surrounding areas.
 It was founded in 1915.
-It has 10 elementary schools and 5 middle schools.
+It has 11 elementary schools, 2 of which are Preschool through 8th Grade and 4 middle schools.
 It has been serving the area for more than 90 years.

-School 16

-The Litchfield Elementary School District is planning for the 16th school to come during the 2019-2020 School Year.
-The information about the 16th school about it being whether it's going to be an elementary school or middle school has yet not been released.
+The district includes Litchfield Park, Citrus Park, and sections of Avondale, Buckeye, and Goodyear.